PhD in Educational Leadership, Research, and Policy

 **PLEASE notify your recommenders of the deadline, as we cannot accept recommendation materials after the deadline.

-2. Graduate Record Exam: In addition, submit scores of the Graduate Record Exam (GRE) taken within the past five years.
-Scores from the Verbal, Quantitative, and Analytical sub-tests are required.
+2. Graduate Record Exam OPTIONAL: In addition, applicants can submit scores of the Graduate Record Exam (GRE) taken within the past five years.
 There are no cutoff scores for the GRE sub-tests or composite score.
-GRE scores will contribute to an index score, which will be considered in admissions decisions.
+GRE scores will contribute to an index score, which will be considered in admissions decisions if submitted.
 Please have official scores for the GRE sent directly to UCCS.
 The UCCS school code for the GRE is 4874.
 The GRE department code is 3999.
-If we have not received your GRE scores by the application deadline, your application will not be complete and we will not be able to consider you for admission.

-Additional items of note for International applicants: English proficiency must be demonstrated through providing evidence of an IELTS score of 6.5 or above, a TOEFL score of 550-(paper-based) or 80-(internet-based), or a Kaplan International Tools for English (KITE®) score of a minimum of 460.
+Additional items of note for International applicants: English proficiency must be demonstrated through providing evidence of an IELTS score of 6.5 or above, a TOEFL score of 550-(paper-based) or 80-(internet-based), a Duolingo score of 105 or above, or a Kaplan International Tools for English (KITE®) score of a minimum of 460.
 Students may make arrangements to take KITE® at the Global Engagement Office.
-The Office can be reached at: email@example.com; 1-719-255-5018.
+The Office can be reached at: firstname.lastname@example.org; 1-719-255-5018.

-Applicants with any post-secondary course work from an international higher education institution that is recognized by their country's Education Ministry must submit a course-by-course foreign degree evaluation by member of NACES (National Association of Credential Evaluation Services http://www.naces.org/members.htm) or World Education Services/WES https://www.wes.org/).
+Applicants with any post-secondary course work from an international higher education institution that is recognized by their country's Education Ministry must submit a course-by-course foreign degree evaluation by a member of NACES (National Association of Credential Evaluation Services http://www.naces.org/members.htm) or World Education Services/WES (https://www.wes.org/).